cloudwatt/openstack-metering/README.md

 ## collectd-nova-aggregate ##

 Graph the equivalent of nova hypervisor-stats by splitted by aggregate.
 It requires admin role.
+Overcommit for cpus and memory can be given for each aggregate.

 Add the following to your collectd config and restart collectd.